 These are not trivial matters.
-Companies will face real challenges around talent recruitment and reskilling, retooling legacy systems, building the five accelerator capabilities and fighting off lean, hungry digital native disruptors.
-The truth is that incumbent health care companies need to do three things, do them all well, and do them simultaneously:
+Companies face real challenges around talent recruitment and reskilling, retooling legacy systems, building the five accelerator capabilities and fighting off lean, hungry digital native disruptors.
+The truth is that incumbent life sciences companies need to do three things, do them all well, and do them simultaneously: